khushmeeet/khushmeeet.github.io/_posts/2017-08-13-what-is-pytorch.md

 ---

 PyTorch is a scientific computing package for python built by facebook and several other companies and universities.
 It provides numpy like computation APIs but with strong support for GPUs.
 It also supports deep learning specific APIs, for building models and training them.
+Let's have a quick look at PyTorch.

 ### Comparing with tensorflow
 PyTorch is very much like tensorflow, in a sense that both are used to build complex deep learning models, train them and test them.
 Both support **computational graphs**, have built-in different kind of layers, optimizers and other utils.
 But under the hood they are very much different.